needle-mirror/com.unity.cloud.assets/Documentation~/asset-management-sample.md

     >[!NOTE]
     >To generate a preview image, the dataset must have at least one file.

-12. To remove a file from the dataset, select the delete icon.
+12. To remove a file from the dataset, select the remove button.

     ![Screenshot of the remove button](images/trash-icon-button.png)